Holic75/Baldurs-gate-dnd-3.5/README.md

 – May cast Dispel Magic once per day.
 Gains one use at level 1 and an additional use every 4 levels thereafter.
 The spell is cast at Speed Factor 1 and acts at twice the Inquisitor's character level.
 – May cast True Sight once per day.
 Gains one use at level 1 and an additional use every 4 levels thereafter.
 – Immune to hold and charm.
+– Each successful hit bestows a 25% cumulative chance of spell failure on the target.
+– Magic Resistance: 25% +2% per level to a maximum of 85% at level 30.
 – May use Smite Mage ability.
 Gains one use per day at level 1, level 5 and every 5 levels thereafter.
 ```
 SMITE MAGE: For 10 seconds Inquisitor receives +1 bonus to her attack roll per 2 points of Charisma above 10 and deals 1 extra point of damage per level against arcane magic users.